 Global colocation data center provider Equinix has now entered the cloud hosting market with its services by acquiring leading bare metal services provider, Packet.
-The acquisition extends Equinix’s colocation services to include is intended to accelerate Equinix’s strategy to help enterprises more seamlessly deploy hybrid multi-cloud architectures on Platform Equinix.
+The acquisition extends Equinix’s colocation services to include bare metal services.
+It is intended to accelerate Equinix’s strategy to help enterprises more seamlessly deploy hybrid multi-cloud architectures on Platform Equinix.
 Financial terms of this acquisition were not disclosed.

 Packet‘s proprietary technology automates physical servers and networks without the use of virtualization or multitenancy.
 By combining Packet’s developer-oriented bare metal service offering with Equinix’s interconnection capabilities, Equinix intends to create an enterprise-grade bare metal offering across Platform Equinix that allows customers to rapidly deploy hybrid cloud solutions, within minutes, at global scale.